brightsolutions/ERPAL-Platform-Docs/docs/usecases/online-shop.md

         - Identifier (rename to) "Product"
         - Check "require this relationship"
         - Apply
-    - Fields » Add: `Commerce Product: Add to Cart form`; check `Display a textfield quantity widget on the add to cart form`
+    - Fields » Add: `Commerce Product: Add to Cart form`; check `Display a textfield quantity widget on the add to cart form`; check `Attempt to take settings from line item field widget.`; Select from which order type the line item settings should be taken.
     - Fields `Content: Title` » `Create a label` set to "Product"
     - Displays » Add » Content pane
         - Set Display name to "Shop: all products"